gramener/gramex/gramex/apps/guide/auth/README.md

 1. `handler`: the Handler object
 1. `content`: the user-provided password

-If user login fails multiple times, the response is delayed to slow down password guessing attacks.

 For an example of how to create users in a database, see `create_user_database` from [authutil.py](authutil.py).

+If user login fails, the response is delayed to slow down password guessing attacks. `delay:` is a list of the delay durations. `delay: [1, 1, 5]` is the default.
+This means:

+- Delay for 1 second on the first failure
+- Delay for 1 second on the second failure
+- Delay for 5 seconds on any failure thereafter.

 ### Forgot password